Company

 This depends on the nature of the wastewater to be treated and what quality the wastewater must be treated to.

-The determining quantity is the rate of treatment per m² of membrane surface area.
-In our Generation 4 Module we deliver 2200m² of surface area.
-It is important to note that unlike other fixed film applications the OxyMem carrier (membrane) is delivering the oxygen which means the biofilm is 100% active and available for treatment.
-Another import aspect is the amount of oxygen transferred per m² of surface area, the higher this is the more treatment that can be affected.
+It is important to note that unlike other fixed film applications, the OxyMem carrier (membrane) is delivering the oxygen which means the biofilm is <100% active and available for treatment.

 Maintenance